s3ldc/Customer-Behaviour-Analysis/README.md

 📊 Customer Shopping Behavior Analysis

-An end-to-end data analytics project that explores customer shopping behavior using Python, SQL (PostgreSQL), and Power BI.
+An end-to-end data analytics project that explores customer shopping behavior using Python, SQL (MySQL), and Power BI.
 The goal is to derive insights into spending patterns, customer segments, subscription trends, and product performance to support data-driven business decisions.

 📁 Project Overview